Why Should I Attend Tri-Cities Startup Weekend?

 This is a Competition?
 Are There Prizes?

 We believe each attendee will leave with the overwhelming sense that the Tri-Cities is a place of opportunity, where there is enough drive and ability to launch any venture.
 Each team will depart with enough direction and new connections to take their business beyond the weekend.
-One outstanding team will be awarded a toolkit of resources to help build their business, including an appointment at Washington State University, Tri-Cities as "Entrepreneur-in-Residence".
+Three outstanding teams will depart with a toolkit of entrepreneurial resources to help them build a real business.

 There Are Teams?
 Do I Have to Sign-Up With a Team?